 Generic Name: aspirin / caffeine / propoxyphene

-Note: This document contains side effect information about aspirin / caffeine / propoxyphene.
-Some of the dosage forms listed on this page may not apply to the brand name PC-CAP.
+Note: This page contains side effects data for the generic drug aspirin / caffeine / propoxyphene.
+It is possible that some of the dosage forms included below may not apply to the brand name PC-CAP.

 For the Consumer

 Applies to aspirin / caffeine / propoxyphene: oral capsule

 If you experience any of the following serious side effects, stop taking aspirin / caffeine / propoxyphene and seek emergency medical attention or contact your doctor immediately:

 an allergic reaction (difficulty breathing; closing of the throat; swelling of the lips, tongue, or face; or hives);